.

 Motor Count – Number of enabled Motor objects.
 See MPIControlConfig.

-DAC Count – Number of enabled DAC objects.
-See MPIControlConfig.
+Capture Count – Number of enabled Capture objects.
+See MPIMotorInfo

-Aux DAC Count – Number of enabled Auxiliary DAC objects.
+Recorder Count – Number of enabled Recorder objects.
 See MPIControlConfig.

-Record Count – Number of enabled Record objects.
+User Limit Count – Number of enabled User Limit objects.
 See MPIControlConfig.

 Sequence Count – Number of enabled Program Sequence objects.
 See MPIControlConfig.

-SynqNet Tx Time – The percentage of the sample rate to devote to transmitting SynqNet telegrams.
+SynqNet Tx Time – The time at which the SynqNet data is transmitted.
+The Tx Time value represents the percentage of the sample period.
 This should be set in such a way that the transmissions occur after the firmware has completed its foreground cycle.
 (0-100%).

 Available Memory – The amount of external memory available on the controller.
 The maximum value for Record Count and Axis Count is limited by the available memory.